 Some of the Major and Minor Topics are given by staff from other Departments such as the Institute of Astronomy, the Department of Earth Sciences and the Department of Engineering.
 You can also take as Major or Minor Topics certain courses given in Part III of the Mathematical Tripos, but you should note that the style of the Part III Mathematical Tripos Options and Examination is different from that experienced in the Part III Physics Options, reflecting the difference in approaches of the two Departments.

-There is an optional course called Innovation and Entrepreneurship for Physicists during the Lent Term for credit in the Tripos replacing a Minor Topic.
+There is an optional course called Innovation and Entrepreneurship for Physicists during the Lent Term that can be taken in lieu of a Minor Topic.